sst/sst/www/docs/snippets/GraphQLApi.md

 ## Configuring the API

 You can also configure the API with a custom domain, access log format, CORS settings, and authorization settings.
-For more detailed examples refer to the [`Api`](Api#examples) examples.

 ### Configuring custom domains